cfassett/MareRockAbundances/README.md

 plot.py makes Fig 2
 plot_monte carlo.py makes Fig 3

-Monte Carlo model is in the Monte Carlo Subfolder
+The Monte Carlo model was run with a parameter search (see rockgen_tune) and can be more simply run with a single set of parameters (see rockgen).